DataDog/documentation/content/en/tracing/faq_apm.md

 {{% collapse-content title="One of my services is showing up as multiple different services in Datadog" level="h4" %}}

 An example of this issue is if your `service:test` is showing as all of these in the Datadog platform:
-- `Service:test`
+- `service:test`
-- `Service:test-mongodb`
+- `service:test-mongodb`
-- `Service:test-postgresdb`
+- `service:test-postgresdb`

 To have the service names merged into one, you can use one(1) of these two options:

 1. You could use `DD_SERVICE_MAPPING` or `DD_TRACE_SERVICE_MAPPING` depending on the language used to rename the service.
 This feature is offered in Java, Go, Python, Node.js, PHP and .NET.
 You can [choose your application's language][9] for additional information on the configuration options available for tracing libraries.

-2. You could use the <strong> [Inferred services][10] </strong>.
+2. You could request access to the <strong> [Inferred Service dependencies][10] </strong>.
 Datadog can automatically discover the dependencies for an instrumented service, such as a database, a queue, or a third-party API, even if that dependency hasn’t been instrumented yet.

 {{% /collapse-content %}}